y-vasyunin/collinear-points-app/README.md

 # COLLINEAR POINTS APP

 ## What is this repository for?
 Python code in this repo serves for solving a specific problem within a developer candidate test.
-It is a Flask-based web application that provides a simple API to solve a sepcific problem, licensed under the GPLv3.
+It is a Flask-based web application that provides a simple API, licensed under the GPLv3.

 ## Problem description